-Skin protection from epoxy is both easy and comfortable thanks to our personal protective clothing.
-It’s made out of a microporous film laminate material which provides a superior combination of strength, barrier protection, and breathability.
+Skin protection from epoxy is both easy and comfortable thanks to our disposable gloves and sleeves.
+The sleeves are made out of a microporous film laminate material which provides a superior combination of strength, barrier protection, and breathability.

 It is much easier to keep epoxy off your skin than it is to clean it off.
-Gloves, coveralls, aprons, lab coats and sleeves help you work clean.
+Gloves and sleeves will help you work cleaner, and ultimately safer.

 Why Use Skin Protection from Epoxy?